antran89/blog/_posts/research/2015-01-31-caffe-notes.md

 ## Caffe Validation

 When you are using the `test_iter`, make sure that the number of iterations and the batch size matches the number of test images.

+## Annoying Installation bugs

+This is a system specific bugs that I got while compiling caffe master branch (technically http://github.com/chrischoy/caffe-cudnn2)

+- /usr/local/lib/libgflags.a: could not read symbols: Bad value

+    What is this?
+Just download the recent gflags from https://github.com/gflags/gflags and install.

+- Cannot find library

+    Caffe makefile does not by default use $LIBRARY_PATH, $LD_LIBRARY_PATH environment variables.
+Just hard set the LIBRARY_PATH in Makefile.config to include the path you want to include

+    /usr/bin/ld: cannot find -lcblas

+## Compiling Caffe when you don't have sudo access

+When you are working on servers where you don't have a sudo access, things can be more difficult than it should be.

+1. Use anaconda

+    At least this will install lapack and atlas which will conda install atlas

+2. Add anaconda/lib to Makefile.config and system env variable $LD_LIBRARY_PATH

 [^1]: http://caffe.berkeleyvision.org/gathered/examples/imagenet.html
 [^2]: http://stackoverflow.com/questions/28031841/hdf5-diag-error-detected-in-hdf5-1-8-11